Catalonian Trails

 Our second camp is Okaukeujo Camp, located just south of the boundary of Etosha National Park in northwestern Namibia.
 Famous for its flood-lit waterhole, where visitors can observe at close quarters a spectacle of wildlife congregating and interacting.
 Accommodation is provided in double rooms or bush chalets, some of which overlook the waterhole.
 Other facilities include a restaurant, bar, shop, and swimming pool.

-Stay@Swakop lies in a quiet street of Swakopmund, yet it is only a three minutes' drive from the centre of town.
+Stay@Swakop lies in a quiet street of Swakopmund, only a three minutes' drive from the centre of town.
 A shuttle service is offered to town and the beach.
-All rooms are equipped with TV, WIFI internet, a safe, and tea and coffee making facilities.
+All rooms are equipped with TV, WIFI internet, a safe, and tea & coffee making facilities.

 Zebra River Lodge is built in an environmentally sensitive manner, primarily from local stone, in an attractive 'afro-village' style.
 The hotel facilities include a restaurant, bar, shop and swimming pool.